-Is a test that has as a propose to detect changes or abnormalities in the colon and rectum.
+A Colonoscopy is a test recommended by your doctor to detect changes or abnormalities in the colon and rectum.

 During a colonoscopy, a flexible tube is inserted into the rectum.
 This includes a tiny video camera at the top of the tube and allows the doctor to view/ evaluate the inside of the entire colon.